 Another important vote was held in 1971.
 Larry Flatt, Director of Parks and Recreation at the time, had the opportunity to purchase, for $1 million dollars, 280 acres of land along 135th Street.
 By this time, Lady had moved on to the Kansas House of Representatives and it was Sykes' job, as Chair of the Parks committee, to convince the other council members to do this.
 Lady, now serving on the State Park Authority Board and was able to help Flatt and Sykes with an important grant application.
 The city was awarded the Land Water and Conservation Fund (LWCF).
 That grant meant that Overland Park would only have to pay half of the acquisition costs.
 Even with this additional funding, all of Sykes sales skills were required to convince the council members to approve this.
 It was a tough sell and only passed the council by one vote.
 That land today is the St. Andrews golf course, the skate park, Community Park, Deanna Rose Children's Farmstead and the Soccer Complex.

 As the years passed, Sykes continued his ardent support as did Lady.

 Ben Sykes passed away in 1988.
-Wendell Lady is still a strong supporter and continues to play golf at the Sykes / Lady Overland Park golf course.
+Wendell Lady is still a strong supporter and continues to play golf at Sykes/Lady Overland Park Golf Course.